ROCm/rocAL/README.md

 ## Technical support

-Please email `mivisionx.support@amd.com` for questions, and feedback on MIVisionX.
+Please email `mivisionx.support@amd.com` for questions, and feedback on rocAL.

 Please submit your feature requests, and bug reports on the [GitHub issues](https://github.com/ROCm/rocAL/issues) page.